rchanou/rchanou.github.io/cost-based-management.md

 **[Solving the Right Problems for Engine Programmers](https://youtu.be/4B00hV3wmMY?si=Hk_v2Hola2ehbpnA)** by Mike Acton, perhaps the most prominent proponent of Data-Oriented Design.
 His advice applies to other domains as well, not just engine programming.

-**[The most important article on software development](https://youtu.be/U5BuRz6lzO4?si=fI8i6BtZ1CL5QO-E)**, a review of the article "Semantic Compression", written by the wise sage Casey Muratori.
+**[The most important article on software development](https://youtu.be/U5BuRz6lzO4?si=fI8i6BtZ1CL5QO-E)**, a review of the article "Semantic Compression", written by Casey Muratori.
 You can (and should) [read the original article yourself, here](https://caseymuratori.com/blog_0015).
 In the video, Ted Bendixson recites the article, relating it back to his own experiences while sharing additional great insights.

 Alright, enough context, let's get to my first technique.
-I'm still struggling to find the right name for it, but for now I'll call it **Explicit Cost Organization (ECO)**.
+I'm still struggling to find the right name for it, but for now I've settled on **Cost-Based Management (CBM)**.

-## Explicit Cost Organization
+## Cost-Based Management

-ECO is one of the first tools I reach for when starting work on a new app or feature.
+I like this name precisely because it doesn't sound too programming-specific or dogmatic.
+CBM is one of the first tools I reach for when starting work on a new app or feature.
 It's much like how an artist might sketch a broad outline before filling in all the details.
-If I had to classify this approach, I would consider it "pragmatically functional".
+If I had to classify this approach, I would consider it "functionally procedural".

 When writing new code, I use plain structs and plain functions the vast majority of the time.
 If you've read or watched introductory functional programming tutorials, you may have noticed that many of them start by explaining how pure functions are separated from functions with side effects.
 However, they'll usually leave it at that, then proceed to tell you that you should compose curried higher-order functions into elegant map/reduce/filter pipes, and then do a monadic bind or some BS like that.

 To which I say: Hold up, let's wind back a bit.
-There's a lot more nuance to functions than just "pure" versus "impure".
-In fact, calling them "impure functions" makes me cringe a bit, because "procedure" is the proper general term.
-(GingerBill got this right.)
+There's a lot more nuance to functions than just "pure" versus "impure", and I'd like to dig into that.
+Not all side effects are created equal.

-The easiest way for me to explain this is by example.
+The easiest way for me to do this is by example.
 So what we'll do is review a list of Go function headers and, based only on their names and type definitions, we are going to guess, and discuss, other properties they might have, that _aren't_ captured by the types.
 (For some of these, I just took Go standard library function signatures, and gave them more intuitive names.)

 ```
 func Sum(addends...int) int